V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 **Tech stack you plan to use (Cloud services, APIs, mobile platforms, languages, etc)**

-Godot Engine, k3s, Elixir, OAuth, CockroachDB, Nginx, Fedora, CentOS 8, Digital Ocean Spaces, Oculus Quest SDK on Android, Valve OpenVR on Windows.
+Godot Engine, k3s, Elixir, OAuth, CockroachDB, Nginx, Fedora, CentOS 8, Digital Ocean Spaces, Meta Quest SDK on Android, Valve OpenVR on Windows.

 **Link to simple sketches (can be as simple as paper and pencil) of your product or idea**